 When you walk out of the interview room—or end the interview call—take note of how long the engagement took.
-Did it last as long as scheduled, or did it go on for longer than was initially expected?
+Did it last as long as scheduled, or did it go on for longer than you initially expected?

-#4: You are introduced to different people
+#4: They introduce you to different people

-#5: Your start date is discussed
+#5: They discuss your start date

 If your interviewer brings up your start date, it is a good sign they are impressed with you.